stacksgov/sips/sips/sip-02x/sip-02x-non-sequential-multisig-transactions.md

 ```

 This would address all of the concerns listed above, and would not increase transaction size or make it easier to forge a signature

+## Examples

+Imagine a DAO that has a management team comprised of five members.
+They decide to make a 3 out of 5 multisig on Stacks.
+The existing system mandates that transactions be signed in a sequential order based on the creation hierarchy.
+To illustrate:

+- After the signature of the 3rd member, only the 4th and 5th members are eligible to provide subsequent signatures.
+- Once the 5th member has signed a transaction, further signatures are restricted.

+This leads to a problem where members positioned earlier in the sequence possess more flexibility compared to those later in the order, for instance:

+- Initiating a transaction by the 4th or 5th member is impractical, as there are insufficient subsequent members to complete the signing process.
+- In a scenario where the 1st member initiates a transaction and the 4th signs it, it restricts the 2nd and 3rd members from signing.
+The responsibility then falls solely on the 5th member to finalize the transaction.
+This becomes cumbersome if, for instance, the 5th member is unavailable, forcing others to await their signature.
+- Similarly, if the 3rd member both initiates and signs a transaction, it requires signatures from both the 4th and 5th members.
+The 1st and 2nd members are sidelined unless a new transaction sequence is initiated.

+To summarize, while such a multisig setup might suffice for smaller teams, its effectiveness dwindles as the number of signatories increases, especially with four or more participants.
+It complicates transaction initiation and obtaining the needed signatures.

 # Specification